blackmacy/Scripture_Art/README.md

 # Scripture_Art

+This project is developed for the [2019 Seattle Code for the Kingdom (C4TK) hackathon](https://codeforthekingdom.org/seattle-hackathon-2019.html).

 This repository contains our Python implementation with Tk GUI that randomly generates scripture art, i.e., images with Bible verse(s), for the user.

 ## Introduction